Policy & Procedures

 The District Board reaffirms the public policy that all the College's records, as defined in Section 19.32(2), Stats., are public records subject to release, inspection, and reproduction except as otherwise provided for by law.

-• Assistant to the President/District Director (all other public records)
+• Assistant to the President and District Board (all other Public Records)

 It is directed that all Employees be informed of the legal custodian’s duties, the requirements of the Wisconsin Public Records and Property Law, and the provisions of this Policy.